43rd GST Council Meeting Highlights, Updates, Outcome, and More

 1. Exemption on Import of Particular Medications

-Till August 31, 2021, imports of COVID-related relief supplies and anti-black fungus medications are exempt from IGST, even if they are bought or intended for donation to the government or any relief organization at the recommendation of state authorities.
+Till August 31, 2021, the government exempted IGST on imports of COVID-related relief supplies and anti-black fungus medications, even if purchased or intended for donation to the government or any relief organization based on state authorities’ recommendations.

 1. Reduction of GST Rates on a Few Goods and Services

-The GST rate on a number of goods and services was changed, and clarifications were given regarding things like government-sponsored midday meals, medicine rate reductions, education board fee exemptions, and more.
+The Council revised the GST rate on various goods and services and provided clarifications on key issues, including government-sponsored midday meals, medicine rate reductions, and education board fee exemptions.

 1. Amnesty for Taxpayers

-It is advised that an amnesty program be implemented to relieve taxpayers of the burden of paying late fees for unfiled returns.
+The Council recommended implementing an amnesty program to relieve taxpayers from the burden of paying late fees for unfiled returns.
 The maximum amount of late fees is INR 500 (INR 250 CGST and SGST each) for taxpayers with no liability, and INR 1,000 (INR 500 CGST and SGST each) for all other taxpayers per return.

 1. Rationalization of Late Fee